Time Away From Work

 The employee in this example has a 4-hour workday.
 According to the schedule, this employee will earn 10 days vacation at 4 hours per day or 40 hours vacation for the fiscal year.

-Full-time employees earn one day of sick/personal time for each five weeks of service during the first year of employment up to these maximums:
+Full-time employees earn one day of sick/personal time per month of service during the first year of employment up to these maximums:

 The benefit year is defined in accordance with the University’s fiscal year, July 1 through June 30.
-On June 30, earned and unused sick/personal days are credited to the employee’s “bank,” to be used as sick time only.
+On June 30, earned and unused sick/personal hours are credited to the employee’s “bank.”

 There is no maximum on the number of banked hours that an employee can accumulate.

 In accordance with the New Jersey Paid Sick Leave Act, the definition of sick leave is as follows:

 - You need diagnosis, care, treatment, or recovery for a mental or physical illness, injury, or health condition; or you need preventive medical care.